|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 - Soft-tissue mass

-- Large amounts of erosion of the bone
+- Large amounts of bone erosion

 - Bone erosion that is growing